 When looking at a map of Walt Disney World, Hollywood Studios is close to the middle of the property.

 To the immediate North East is EPCOT, and farther North is Disney’s Magic Kingdom.
 Disney’s Animal Kingdom is to the West.
 Close by there are multiple Disney hotels with convenient travel to the park.

 You may be wondering: “What was Hollywood Studios called before?”
 That’s right, “Hollywood Studios” wasn’t always the park’s name.

 In fact, when it opened, the park was actually called Disney-MGM Studios.
 Disney entered into a partner relationship and licensing agreement with production company Metro-Goldwyn-Mayer in order to increase credibility in the film industry.

 You have to remember, Disney was a struggling studio during the 1980s, with very few big hits.
 This was before it became the record-breaking box office juggernaut that people recognize it as being today, and they needed the branding help.

 Once Disney started changing the focus of the park from a film and studio production area into a normal theme park, they dropped the name MGM Studios and officially adopted the new name “Hollywood Studios” on January 7, 2008.

 What is Hollywood Studios Known for?

 When the park first opened up, it was known for not having many attractions, and that hasn’t changed much over the years.
-Even though the size of Hollywood Studios has doubled, it still remains the Disney World park with the least amount of attractions which guests often complain about.
+Even though the size of Hollywood Studios has doubled, it still remains the Disney World park with the least amount of attractions, something guests often complain about.